We can’t promise a cure, but our priority is your dog’s comfort.

 2. Budget Constraints

-Palliative care can last months or years.
+Palliative care can last for months or even years.

-→ Innovet’s 6,000 mg bottle costs roughly $215 but lasts a 50-lb dog 4 to 5 months on a maintenance dose.
+- Innovet’s 6,000 mg bottle costs about $215 and can last a 50-pound dog 4 to 5 months on a maintenance dose.

 3. Safety for Immunocompromised Dogs